tofflemire/tofflemire.github.io/pages/photometry.md

 The differences between the two, most notably the phase shift between the accretion peaks and large amount of variability observed, point to limitation with current modeling efforts.
 We believe the main source of discrepancy between models and the observations of DQ Tau has to due with the impact stellar magnetic fields have on accretion flows.
 (No model of binary accretion currently includes stellar magnetic fields.)

 Low mass stars have strong magnttic fields that are capable of disrupting disk material near the stellar surface.
 Single stars are typically assumed to have a magnetically dominated region within ~5 stellar radii where magnetic fields confine accretion flows, funneling them onto the star at magnetic foot-points.
 The orbit of DQ Tau brings the two stars to within ~12 stellar radii of each other, making it unlikely that each star is able to host a circumstellar disk like the models suggest.
 Without circumstellar disks (i.e. without a reservoir of material near each star), accretion events become sensitive to the timing at which circumbinary accretion streams supply material to the central stars, delaying accretion events as compared to models.
-While these models are not an ideal match to DQ Tau, they are likely to be more representative of wider binaries where stable circumstellar disks are more likely.
+Although these models are not an ideal match to DQ Tau, they are likely to be more representative of wide binaries with stable circumstellar disks.

-We are currently investigating the role circumstellar disks play on the timing and variability of binary, pulsed accretion events in collabotation with Diego Munoz.
-More about that project be found <a href='https://tofflemire.github.io/sims/'>here</a>.
+We are currently investigating the role circumstellar disks play on the timing and variability of binary, pulsed accretion events in collaboration with Diego Munoz.
+More about that project can be found <a href='https://tofflemire.github.io/sims/'>here</a>.

 <!-- <img src="/local_files/DQ_CMD.jpg" width="300" ALIGN="left"> -->